Spot Regressions with Candlesticks: Conclusion

 \section{Conclusion}

-This paper develops a new framework for estimating and conducting inference on spot covariance matrices using high-frequency candlestick data which consist of open, high, low and close prices for each interval.
-The approach builds on the idea of minimizing a well-defined estimation risk to optimally combine the information from all four prices.
-The resulting candlestick-based estimator has a simple form and is easy to implement.
-Monte Carlo experiments demonstrate that the candlestick-based estimator attains asymptotic risk levels close to those of an infeasible oracle benchmark, while substantially outperforming return-based estimators, exhibiting markedly higher power (up to 25\% improvement), reducing false negatives in hypothesis testing.
+This paper develops a new framework for estimating and conducting inference on spot regressions, with a focus on spot betas, using high-frequency candlestick data, which contains high and low prices in addition to the open and close prices for each interval.
+The estimator is constructed by minimizing a quadratic risk function under fixed-$k$ asymptotics, where $k$ is the number of intraday observations used for local estimation.
+This approach yields a simple and implementable estimator that effectively combines information from all four prices.
+Furthermore, I develop a hypothesis testing procedure for spot betas based on the proposed estimator, where the critical values are computed by simulating the limiting distribution of the test statistic under the null hypothesis.

+Monte Carlo experiments demonstrate that the candlestick-based estimator attains asymptotic risk levels close to those of an infeasible oracle benchmark, while substantially outperforming the return-based estimator.
+Moreover, the candlestick-based test exhibits markedly higher power (up to $25\%$ improvement) and reduces false negatives in inference.
+These efficiency gains are especially valuable for high-frequency event studies, where identification relies on short time windows.
 In an empirical study with 1-minute candlestick data of SPY (S\&P 500 ETF) and IBIT (iShares Bitcoin Trust ETF), the method reveals significant positive market exposure of the Bitcoin ETF, especially during turbulent periods, challenging popular ``digital gold'' narrative for risk management.

-Moreover, in an event study around FOMC meetings, the candlestick-based approach detects significant market betas that the return-based method fails to do so.
-Overall, this work highlights the value of utilizing candlestick data for more accurate and powerful estimation and inference of spot covariance structures in financial markets.
+Overall, this paper highlights the practical value of candlestick data for more precise and reliable estimation and inference in spot regressions, offering researchers and practitioners a readily implementable tool for analyzing time-varying risk exposures in financial markets.

 {Appendix \Alph{section}} {\Alph{section}.\arabic{subsection}}

 {A.\arabic{table}} {A.\arabic{figure}} {A.\arabic{equation}}